evenmillz/evenmillz/README.md

 ## Builder.
 Developer.
 Systems Thinker.

-**I build systems that are mental, digital, and spiritual.** Not just code, but architectures that remember, evolve, and serve with purpose.
+**I build systems that are mental, digital, and spiritual.** Architectures that remember, evolve, and serve with purpose.

 I'm a full-stack developer with a sharp focus on artificial intelligence, natural language processing, and the architecture of intelligent systems.
-What sets me apart isn't just my technical stack—it's how I approach technology: not as a tool, but as a medium for creating impact, autonomy, and alignment.
+What sets me apart isn't just my technical stack, it's how I approach technology: not as a tool, but as a medium for creating impact, autonomy, and alignment.

 My journey is raw and earned.
 I didn't follow a sanitized script.
 I rebuilt myself—neuro-wise, spiritually, and professionally.
 Mastered fundamentals.
 Shipped working projects solo.
 Designed my own frameworks for thinking and building.
 Everything I create has intentionality.
-It's not just a project—it's part of a system.
+It's snapshot of my journey and a part of a system.

 ---